amanasj/ROP-meta-analysis/README.md

 Supplementary code used for journal submission:

-A Network Meta-Analysis Comparing the Efficacies of Intravitreal Bevacizumab, Ranibizumab, Aflibercept, and Laser Treatment for Retinopathy of Prematurity
-Emer Chang, Amandeep S Josan, Ravi Purohit, Chetan K Patel, Kanmin Xue
+A Network Meta-Analysis Comparing the Efficacies of Intravitreal Bevacizumab, Ranibizumab, Aflibercept, and Laser Treatment for Retinopathy of Prematurity by Emer Chang, Amandeep S Josan, Ravi Purohit, Chetan K Patel, Kanmin Xue